Cigar2/Agar.io-Protocol/protocol_modern.md

 | string  | UTF-8 null-terminated string in little endian |
 | struct  | An object defined further in the specification |

-Types in an array (i.e. `string[]`) are repeated in binary form but will always have a way of terminating - be it a length given earlier or termination when an integer becomes zero.
+Types in an array (i.e. `string[]`) are repeated in binary form but will always have a way of terminating - be it a length given earlier or termination when an integer inside a `struct` becomes zero.

 # Client -> Server